Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 18 Maret 2026 20.47.35 UTC
+- WIB: Rabu, 18 Maret 2026 22.18.34 UTC
-- WITA: Rabu, 18 Maret 2026 21.47.35 UTC
+- WITA: Rabu, 18 Maret 2026 23.18.34 UTC
-- WIT: Rabu, 18 Maret 2026 22.47.35 UTC
+- WIT: Kamis, 19 Maret 2026 00.18.34 UTC

 Kutipan Inspiratif:
-"Love is not only made for lovers.
-It is also made 4 true friends.
-A true friend can love more than a lover."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: friendship
+Kategori: nature